FTL-Hyperspace/FTL-Hyperspace/wiki/Building-on-Linux.md

 cd FTL-Hyperspace/
 ```

-The `./buildscripts/` directory has the scripts to (you guessed it!) build the project.
+The `./buildscripts/` directory has the scripts to build the project.
 Within `./buildscripts/` there are different folders for different platforms and (at times) different versions.
 Within these folders, you want to run the ones that end with `from-docker.sh`.
 Below we will be compiling Hyperspace version `1.6.13` for Linux by running

 ```
 ./buildscripts/linux-1.6.13/build-releaseonly-from-docker.sh